 Mining Focused ETFs

 Mining Focused ETFs maintain exposure to gold miners rather than physical gold.
-Gold miners are companies that are involved in the exploration, mining, and refining of raw gold.
+Gold miners are companies involved in the exploration, mining, and refining of raw gold.
 The managers of the ETF choose the best gold miners across the world in terms of operational and financial performance and allocate the funds assets among them.

 Another difference between these and gold-focused ETFs is that these mining companies pay dividends passed on to the investor.
 In contrast, physical gold-backed ETFs do not generate any income from their assets and actually erode some of the fund’s value due to the cost of insuring and storing the gold safely.